oracle-devrel/technology-engineering/security/README.md

 # Security

-The Technology Engineering Security Specialists team provides end-end Oracle security coverage through CISO Office & Security Design.
+The Technology Engineering Security Specialists team provides end-end Oracle security coverage through CISO Office and Security Design.
 Our specialists work closely with Infra Security and Data Security specialists with a mission to transform the IT landscape of strategic customers into a secure, compliant, resilient, and successful workload deployment by evangelizing and applying Oracle’s leading security best practices and services.

 # License